Leanne Wong: 2025

 Wong returned to elite competition at the U.S. Classic in August 2025 placing eleventh on the uneven bars and tied for fifth on the balance beam.
 At the National Championships, Wong scored a two-day total (111.200) with a first in vault, second in the all-around, third-place finish on bars, and a fifth-place finish on balance beam and floor.
 This is Wong's second national title, previously co-winning for bars in 2022.
 Wong was named to her seventh consecutive United States women's national gymnastics team and a chance to compete for a slot on the Worlds team.

 On the first day of the World Championships selection camp Wong placed second in the all-around behind Dulcy Caylor, scoring an event high of 14.950 on vault.
 On the second day she earned a two-vault average of 14.400 and secured her place on the team alongside Joscelyn Roberson, Caylor, and her former Florida Gators teammate Skye Blakely.

 At the 2025 World Championships in Jakarta, Wong balked and fell on her first vault in the qualification round, scoring just an 11.733 with a difficulty score of 4.4 for a tucked Yurchenko double full instead of the laid-out vault she had planned.
 She performed hit routines on the other three events and advanced to the all-around final in ninth place, but did not advance to any event finals.
 She won the silver medal in the all-around final, one-tenth of a point behind neutral athlete Angelina Melnikova.

+2026

+Wong began her 2026 elite season at the U.S. Classic in July.
+Due to a wrist injury, she competed only on balance beam, placing fifteenth after a fall.
+She was going to compete at the 2026 National Championships but withdrew after hurting her knee during podium training.